forestgrape/coronavirus/economics.md

   Only targeted economies (international travel, gastronomy, culture) are hit and in these the government is often not involved.

 ### Lowering the Interest Rates
 The interest rates are set by the national banks.
-Most are (formally and/or to some extent) independent of the government and their goal is defined in the constitution [to confirm].
+Though most are (some formally and/or to some extent) independent of the government, the national banks and especially setting the interest rates is part of governing an economy.
+The goals are defined in the constitution [to confirm].
 Often the goal is to supply sufficient money for the economics to be running well and keep the inflation in an interval conforming the economic goals.
-Nevertheless the national banks and thus setting the interest rates are part of the wider government.

 Lowering the interest rates gets the banks access to cheaper money which in turn can provide cheaper credits to cooperates or individuals and they in turn invest the money.
 Usually these investments create additional demand

 #### Adequate Situations
 Low interest rates yield more liquidity.
-Liquidity in turn can yield more investments and thus can catalyze the transformation of the economy.
+Liquidity in turn can yield more investments and thus can catalyze transformations of the economy and found new markets.

 #### Pro/Contra
-* A main drawback is that the money flow is top down: From the  large bank to large companies.
+A main drawback is that the money flow is top down: From the  large bank to large companies.
 Small businesses however only get a fraction of the liquidity provided and often additionally retarded.
 * Slow effect since mostly top down: the banks lower their credits rates but mostly likely for large businesses only (small business credits require time to scale since risk checking and so on requires time and personal).
 Large cooperates discuss whether to take and what to do with additional money, then decisions need to flow through the hierarchy and possible multiple times.
 So until new jobs are created a lot time passes
-  * the jobs are created top down and may not those jobs people reorganizing are looking for or qualified.
+* the jobs are created top down and may not be the jobs people reorganizing are looking for or qualified for.

 ### Targeted Financial Support
 [**in work and incomplete**]